rbadillap/kotal-documentation/docs/ethereum/examples/mainnet.md

 Kotal will create a blockchain network of a single node `name: node-1` that connects to and sync mainnet blockchain as indicated by the highlighted line `join: mainnet`.
 This node will start with the default client Hyperledger Besu and HTTP RPC server enabled as indicated by `rpc: true` on listening on default port 8545.

-For more information on defaulting check the [Defaulting](../defaulting) guide.

-You can add another node that run Go-Ethereum to the network simply by appending another node to the `nodes:` list, but keep in mind that in multiple nodes network, thet first node must be a bootnode by setting `bootnode: true` and adding a `nodekey`.
+You can add another node that run Go-Ethereum to the network simply by appending another node to the `nodes:` list, but keep in mind that in multiple nodes network, the first node must be a boot node by setting `bootnode: true` and adding a `nodekey`.

 ```yaml {10-11,13-14}
 # mainnet.yaml